Denmark arrests former OW Bunker manager wanted for fraud in Italy

 A statement from the prosecutor's office did not disclose any details.
-Danish daily Berlingske reported earlier this week that the arrested person and five others had cheated the Italian navy out of 7 million euros ($8.6 million) for fictitious bunker fuel delivered from a non-existent vessel.
+Danish daily Berlingske reported earlier this week that the arrested person and five others had cheated the Italian navy out of 7 million euros (5.49 million pounds) for fictitious bunker fuel delivered from a non-existent vessel.

 OW Bunker, which had been valued at $1 billion when it listed at the end of March in the second largest Danish flotation since 2010, came crashing down last month after losing almost $300 million which it blamed on hedging losses and fraud.